-QDNAseq-object with segmented data or file path of an rds-file containing a QDNAseq-object

-Character string or data frame.
+copyNumbersSegmentedQDNAseq-object with segmented data or file path of an rds-file containing a QDNAseq-objectmodelsfileCharacter string or data frame.
 When a character, it specifies the file path of a tab-delimited text containing model variables of samples.
 Expects columns with a header.
 It contains at least two columns: the first specifying the sample names and the second specifying the cellularity.
 The third column is the ploidy of the samples.
 When omitted, it is assumed to be 2.
 The fourth column is the standard of the samples.
 When omitted, it is calculated from the data in the object.
-The fitpicker.tsv file created by runACE can be used as modelsfile after cellularity of the likely fit is specified in the second column.
+The fitpicker.tsv file created by runACE can be used as modelsfile after cellularity of variantdata Character string.
+Specifies directory containing variant data of samples.
+Optional.
+When argument inputdir is used, the function will first see if this argument is specified, if not it will check if the directory inputdir/variantdata exists, if not it will look for the variant files in inputdir itself.
+When inputdir is not used and this argument is omitted, the function will not link variant data.
+Mutation files need to have the same file extensions, which can be either .csv, .tsv, .txt, or .xls.